Questions and Answers – Treated Articles

 This requirement applies to treated articles whether label claims are being made or not.

-If the container of pigment was imported into Canada (as a finished product) then antimicrobial preservative (A) would require registration in Canada as it was intentionally added to preserve the pigment.
+If a container of the pigment was imported into Canada (as a finished product) then antimicrobial preservative (A) would require registration in Canada, as it was intentionally added to preserve the pigment.

-Generally speaking, for imported products the preservative that requires registration in Canada for that use, would be the preservative used to protect the finished product that is being imported into Canada.
+Generally speaking, for imported products, only the antimicrobial preservative used to protect the finished product that is being imported into Canada requires registration.

-Yes, all treated articles that require registration of the product must include the registration number assigned to that product, on the product.
-In this example, the insecticide treated clothing would require a hangtag to display the registration number.
+Yes, all treated articles that require registration of the product must include the registration number assigned to that product, on, attached to or accompanying the product.
+In this example, the insecticide treated clothing would be required to display the registration number (for example, on a hangtag).

 For the purpose of this document, otherwise authorized refers to authorization under 21(5) of the Pest Control Products Act.